andydotdaniel/cossandra/README.md

 ## Running with Docker
 There are several ways to run the Cossandra app, my favorite is with [Docker](http://docker.com "Docker") because I don't like installing dependencies directly on my machine.
 This project already has a `docker-compose.yml` that can be used.
 In your terminal, run the following commands:

+1. Create a `.env` file and set the `DB_HOST` key value to `db` which corresponds to the default database set in the `docker-compose.yml` file.
-1. `docker-compose up` to build and pull the required Docker images and set up the instance
+2. `docker-compose up` to build and pull the required Docker images and set up the instance
-2. `docker-run run web python manage.py migrate` to perform the needed database migrations
+3. `docker-run run web python manage.py migrate` to perform the needed database migrations
-3. `docker-run run web python manage.py createsuperuser` to create a root user for the admin panel
+4. `docker-run run web python manage.py createsuperuser` to create a root user for the admin panel

 That should be it.
 The app should be running at `http://localhost:8000`.